Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 Below is a photo at the start of the test after the blackout period.

-Home Microgreens is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Home Microgreens participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
 We may earn a small commission from the companies mentioned in this post at no additional cost to you.
 Not all links are connected to affiliate companies.

 Parameters of the Bamboo Grow Matting Test

 The trays are seeded with the same ratio of seed.
-The Home Microgreens tray with 3.0-grams of seed and the 1010 tray with 8-grams of seed.
+The Home Microgreens tray with 3.0 grams of seed, and the 1010 tray with 8 grams of seed.

 The media is moistened, as are the seeds after sowing.